 Other guitarists such as Dimebag Darrell, Steve Vai, Joe Satriani, David Gilmour, and Jack White have used the whammy in different ways throughout their careers.
 Whether you set the pedal to a harmony, use it as an octaver or create space like effects when combined with delay, chorus or wah pedals, there are so many different sounds you can get out of the whammy.

 A great example of very subtle and melodic use of the Whammy can be heard in Marooned by Pink Floyd.
 If you’re a David Gilmour fan, it’s worth checking out as well as The Blue from his solo album On an Island.
 Check out my David Gilmour gear guide for more information on the effects he uses.

 While the whammy is probably most known for the waaaaeee waaaeee effect, you can use it very creative ways and guitarists are still figuring out new ways to use it today.
 There are plenty of great examples on YouTube and the example below makes great use of the Whammy to produce a unique guitar tone:

 Very similar to the original DigiTech Whammy, the DT is a big red metal box that looks like it could easily take a beating and survive.
 The two black knobs are positioned in a way that I never feel like I’m going to accidentally hit them and even if I did, they feel solid.

-I highly recommend every guitarist own a whammy, a wah and a looper.
+I highly recommend every guitarist own a whammy, a wah, and a looper.
 Those are essential effects that can give you so much inspiration and freedom as a guitarist.
-Even if you don’t usually listen to the style of music where whammy pedals are used, you will find your own creative usage for it.
+Even if you don’t usually listen to the style of music where whammy pedals are used, you will find your own creative uses for it.